Greek literature: Hellenistic (323–31 BC)

-Roman Age (31 BC – 284 AD)
+Roman Age (31 BC – AD 284)

 Literature in Greek in the Roman period contributed significant works to the subjects of poetry, comedy, history, and tragedy.
 A large proportion of literature from this time period were histories.

 Significant historians of the period were Timaeus, Polybius, Diodorus Siculus, Dionysius of Halicarnassus, Appian of Alexandria, Arrian, and Plutarch.
 The period of time they cover extends from late in the 4th century BC to the 2nd century AD.

 Eratosthenes of Alexandria wrote on astronomy and geography, but his work is known mainly from later summaries.
 The physician Galen pioneered developments in various scientific disciplines including anatomy, physiology, pathology, pharmacology, and neurology.
 This is also the period in which most of the Ancient Greek novels were written.

 The New Testament, written by various authors in varying qualities of Koine Greek, hails from this period.
 The Gospels and the Epistles of Saint Paul were written in this time period as well.